 When an Ack, BlockAck or Multi-STA BlockAck frame is present in the A-MPDU, the Ack, BlockAck or Multi-STA BlockAck frame shall be the first MPDU in the A-MPDU and a Trigger frame shall follow the Ack, BlockAck or Multi-STA BlockAck frame

-A non-AP STA shall not send a Trigger frame or an MPDU carrying an UL MU Response Scheduling A-Control field.
+A non-AP STA shall not send a Trigger frame or an MPDU carrying an UL MU Response Scheduling A-Control UMRS Control subfield.

-[CID 7812, 9896][CID 7644][CID 7141, 9897]
+[CID 7812, 9896]An AP transmitting a PPDU that solicits an HE trigger-based PPDU shall ensure that the duration of the symbols that follows BSYM is larger than or equal to the MinTrigProcTime value specified by the non-AP STA [CID 4815] where:

+MinTrigProcTime is equal to the value, in microseconds, specified by the non-AP STA in the Trigger Frame MAC Padding Duration subfield of the HE Capabilities element that it transmits

+BSYM is the symbol of the PPDU that contains either the last bit of the SCH field when BCC is used to encode the PSDU or the last coded bit of the LDPC codeword that encodes the last bit of the SCH field when LDPC is used to encode the PSDU, where SCH is either:

+The User Info field with the AID12 subfield corresponding to the 12 LSBs of the non-AP STA’s AID of the [CID 7644]last (or only) Trigger frame soliciting the HE trigger-based PPDU or

+The UMRS Control subfield of the last (or only) frame soliciting the HE trigger-based PPDU.

+An AP transmitting a Trigger frame that contains a User Info field for random access shall ensure that a MinTrigProcTime of at least 16us passes from the SCH field that is a User Info field with AID12 subfield equal to 0 or 2045.[CID 7141, 9897]

 A transmitted Trigger frame that contains a User Info field with the AID of a non-AP STA may contain a Padding field, whose length shall ensure that at least MinTrigProcTime, in microseconds, passes from the end of the User Info field that contains that AID and the end of the PPDU that contains the Trigger frame, where the MinTrigProcTime is equal to the value specified by the non-AP STA in the Trigger Frame MAC Padding subfield of the HE Capabilities element it transmits.
 The AP shall apply the Trigger Frame MAC Padding field with duration corresponding to the longest value among all STAs that have requested extra MinTrigProcTime through Trigger Frame MAC Padding Duration capability.